-Although a number of states may be rethinking their sponsorship of terrorist organizations, such organizations are establishing operating bases in countries that lack functioning central governments or that do not exercise effective control over their national territory.
-An example is Al Qaeda seeking new sanctuaries in Indonesia.
+Facing the possibility that a number of states may be rethinking their sponsorship of terrorist organizations, such organizations appear to be establishing operating bases in countries that lack functioning central governments or that do not exercise effective control over their national territory.
+For example, on November 17, 2003 the Washington Post reported Al Qaeda affiliates training Indonesian operatives in the southern Philippines.
 In general, gray area "terrorist activity not functionally linked to any supporting or sponsoring nation" represents an increasingly difficult challenge for U.S. policymakers.